Ebuube/alx-low_level_programming/0x1C-makefiles/README.md

 # C - Makefiles

-Practice how to create official makefiles that are generic and easy to maintain.
+Mastering how to create official and higly generic makefiles that are easy to maintain update